Lindeneg/generate-next-links/README.md

 ```
 Usage: generate-next-links

-If no args are specified, a 'pages' folder must be located
+If no 'path' is specified, a 'pages' folder must be located
 inside the folder where the script is running from

 Options: